edwardpius/awsTemplate/README.md

         └── variables.tf
     ```

-Fill in the appropriate values for your environment in the `terraform.tfvars` file.
+Fill in the appropriate values for your environment in the `terraform.tfvars` file (contents shown below).
 The following fields require values to be filled in: aws_access_key, aws_secret_key, whitelist_ips, and instance_key.

   ```
     aws_region = "us-east-1"